 Why would I need spark plugs?

 Spark plugs also extract heat from the combustion chamber and transfers it to the vehicle’s cooling system.
-These high temperatures mean your spark plugs need to be manufactured from quality products, otherwise they won’t stand the heat and could malfunction.
+These high temperatures mean your spark plugs need to be manufactured from the highest quality materials, otherwise they won’t stand the heat and could malfunction prematurely.

 Their presence is essential and their quality is vital.
 Low quality spark plugs may quickly wear out; this can leave you in the lurch without warning.
 High-quality spark plugs last thousands of miles so you don’t have to change them frequently.
 In some modern cars, spark plugs are quite expensive so you need to make sure the correct ones are installed to last you a long time.